Writing an Appeal Letter To Insurance Company (Samples)

 To Whom It May Concern:

-I am writing this letter on behalf of [patient’s name], [age] with a [mention the diagnosis] to appeal against the decision to deny him [mention the claim description].
-This letter is about [include the claim number] where the [explain why the insurance company is wrong for denying the claim].
+I am writing this letter on behalf of [patient’s name], [age], with a [mention the diagnosis] to appeal against the decision to deny him [mention the claim description].
+This letter is about [include the claim number] and [explain why the insurance company is wrong for denying the claim].

-If this appeal does not go through, [patient’s name] will experience [explain what will happen if the patient does not receive the medical item or procedure].
+If this decision is not overturned, [patient’s name] will experience [explain what will happen if the patient does not receive the medical item or procedure].
 In addition, further delay and failure of treatment by denying him the [mention the medical item or procedure] will lead to [highlight all alternatives that are present], which are likely to be [highlight the costly nature of the alternatives compared to the medical item or procedure needed].

 Below are all the necessary documents [attach the patient’s medical records] that will be needed to corroborate the medical facts of [patient’s name] case.
 I believe that providing [name the medical item or procedure] will significantly contribute to [highlighting the appeal’s most crucial detail].
 Thank you so much for [appreciate your gratitude for their time and consideration].